Student Behavioural Risk Policy

 To minimise and manage the risk of harm to other students and staff as a result of the enrolment of students with a history of violent/unreasonable behaviour, (resulting in real or potential physical and/or psychological harm).

 This policy applies to students seeking to enrol or currently enrolled in a CIT program and should be considered alongside the Admission and Enrolment Policy.

 The intent of the policy is to pre-empt and lessen the likelihood of the occurrence of critical incidents where there are reasonable grounds to suspect a future student has a history of violence (physical and/or psychological) or a propensity for violence.
 Concluding that reasonable grounds exist should not be based simply on hearsay that causes concern.
 Such information should be treated confidentially and referred to the Behavioural Risk Assessment Team, members of which may seek clarification from the student in an interview where the student has a support person present if desired.
 This policy may also apply to students who are already enrolled, who are found to have a history of violence or a propensity for violence, but who have not displayed such behaviour at CIT.

-The Unsatisfactory Student Behaviour Policy will apply to currently enrolled students who behave violently whilst on campus, however the risk assessment process in this policy may be utilised for management and recommendations of students with unreasonable or violent behaviours that may lead to physical or psychological harm.
+The Student Conduct Policy will apply to currently enrolled students who behave violently whilst on campus, however the risk assessment process in this policy may be utilised for management and recommendations of students with unreasonable or violent behaviours that may lead to physical or psychological harm.

 The Bullying and Harassment Prevention Policy, which is both a staff and student policy, covers CIT’s legal obligation to ensure a safe and healthy environment at CIT that is free from violence as well as from bullying and harassment.